LBL-EESA/TECA/doc/rtd/python.rst

 data\_in
-     teca\_dataset list. a dataset for each request you made in the request callback in the same order.
+     teca\_dataset list. a dataset for each request you made in the request override in the same order.

 request\_in
      teca\_metadata. the request being made of you.